kidozen/kido-android/README.md

 - Rebuild your project to update all dependencies

 ## Building the SDK as .jar file
-You can also create the jar file using gradle by typing the following in your terminal:
+You can also create the jars file using gradle by typing the following in your terminal:

-		gradle -b jarBuild.gradle jar
+		./gradlew jarRelease androidJavadocsJar androidSourcesJar

 This will generate two files in the 'builds/libs' folder

-- kido-android-2.0.0.jar: the SDK jar file
+- client.jar : the SDK as .jar file
-- kido-android-2.0.0-sources.jar: the SDK jar sources file (this is useful in case you want to debug the SDK code)
+- client-javadoc.jar : javadocs
+- client-sources.jar: sources

 ## Execute integration tests
 The integration tests code can help you to understand how to use some features of the SDK.
 To run the tests you should :